Creating a design system

 Usage Guidelines

-For each component, I created detailed usage guidelines to ensure correct and consistent implementation across teams.
+• For each component, detailed usage guidelines were created to ensure there would be correct and consistent implementation across projects.

 • Design specs - spacing, color, typography, states, and variants